OneKeyHQ/firmware/docs/common/communication/bitcoin-signing.md

 ### Gathering info about current transaction

-Trezor will request all inputs and outputs of the transaction to be signed, and set up data structures that allow it to verify that the same data is sent in the following phases.
+Onekey will request all inputs and outputs of the transaction to be signed, and set up data structures that allow it to verify that the same data is sent in the following phases.

-In this phase, Trezor will also ask the user to confirm destination addresses, the transaction fee, metadata, and the total being sent.
+In this phase, Onekey will also ask the user to confirm destination addresses, the transaction fee, metadata, and the total being sent.
 If the user confirms, we continue to the next phase.

 ### Validation of input data

-Trezor must verify that the host does not lie about input amounts, i.e., that the transaction total in the first phase was calculated correctly.
+Onekey must verify that the host does not lie about input amounts, i.e., that the transaction total in the first phase was calculated correctly.

-For this reason, Trezor will ask the host to send each input again.
+For this reason, Onekey will ask the host to send each input again.
 It will then request data about the referenced previous transaction: metadata, all inputs, all outputs, and possible trailing data.
-This allows Trezor to reconstruct the previous transaction and calculate its hash.
+This allows Onekey to reconstruct the previous transaction and calculate its hash.
 If this hash matches the provided one, and the amount on selected UTXO matches the input amount, the given input is considered valid.